 8-Track Music Players Were Originally Invented For Use In What?

-In 1964 the Lear Corporation constructed and distributed 100 demonstration models to recording and automotive executives in a bid to drum up interest and support for the new format.
-Lear’s efforts to introduce a new format were successful and by the 1970s 8-track players were in use in his jets as well as cars and homes across America.
+In 1964, the Lear Corporation constructed and distributed 100 demonstration models to recording and automotive executives in a bid to drum up interest and support for the new format.
+Lear’s efforts to introduce a new format were successful and soon 8-track players were in use in his jets as well as cars and homes across America.